Knee Prosthesis in Mainz - Always an Individual Decision

 Usually after about 4 weeks, when the leg is stable and can bear weight again.

-5. Will the knee replacement be replaced someday?
+5. Will the knee prosthesis ever be replaced?

 In many cases, the prosthesis lasts 15–25 years.
-If replacement is necessary, revision surgery is possible.
+Should a replacement become necessary, revision surgery is possible.

 6. Will my statutory health insurance cover the treatment in Mainz?